getdozer/dozer/dozer-tests/src/sql_tests/README.md

 ----
 <expected_result>
 ```
-The SQL for the query is found on second an subsequent lines of the record up to first line of the form "----" or until the end of the record.
+The SQL for the query is found on second and subsequent lines of the record up to first line of the form "----" or until the end of the record.
 Lines following the "----" are expected results of the query, one value per line.
 If the "----" and/or the results are omitted, then the query is expected to return an empty set.

 For more information about arguments, such as <type_string>, <sort_mode>, <label> please refer to [sqllogictest](https://www.sqlite.org/sqllogictest/doc/trunk/about.wiki).